PyCQA/flake8-pyi/README.rst

   for more precise type inference.
 * Y025: Always alias ``collections.abc.Set`` when importing it, so as to avoid confusion with ``builtins.set``.
+* Y028: Always use class-based syntax for ``typing.NamedTuple``, instead of assignment-based syntax.

 The following warnings are disabled by default: